TransposeData/transpose-python-sdk/README.md

 ## Getting an API Key

 To obtain a free Open Alpha Transpose API key, sign up on our [website](https://www.transpose.io/).
-API Keys are rate limited to 1 request per second, and 100,000 requests per month.
+API Keys are rate limited to 1 request per second and 100,000 requests per month.
+If you need higher rate limits for your project or business, don't hesitate to reach out on our Discord!

-Join our [Discord](https://discord.gg/AKguqp3U57) to ask technical questions, share what you're building, chat with others in the community, and request higher rate limits for the Open Alpha.
+Join our [Discord](https://discord.gg/AKguqp3U57) to ask technical questions, share what you're building, and chat with others in the community.

 ## Installation